-“Another race - a land race of beings shaped like octopi and probably
+“Another race - a land race of beings shaped like octopi

-down from cosmic infinity and precipitated a -monstrous
+began filtering down from cosmic infinity and precipitated a -monstrous

 war which for a time drove the Old Ones wholly back to the sea - a colossal

 blow in view of the increasing land settlements.
 Later peace was made,

 and the new lands were given to the Cthulhu spawn whilst the Old Ones held

-The time period for the beings in Mountains of Madness is wrong.
+The time period for the beings in Mountains of Madness

-flesh and humanoid bodies are most likely Cthulhu spawn.
+unearthly flesh and humanoid bodies are most likely Cthulhu spawn.

-But the Cthulhu spawn have invaded earth several times, the most recent
+But the Cthulhu spawn have invaded earth several times,

-Serpent Race of Valusia may have transmitted the language.
+that the Serpent Race of Valusia may have transmitted the language.